rzzzwilson/DigitalVFO/Design.rst

 configurable time without rotation.
 When the knob is released the menu will be shown.
 Rotating the knob left and right will navigate through menu choices.

-To select a menu item press the rotary encoder knob in for a short press.
+To action a menu item press the rotary encoder knob in for a short press.

 To go back one menu level just perform a long press.